yonglu1989/Block-breaker/README.md

 # Block-breaker
 First solo game project to better learn 2D unity.
 How to checkout:
-Download just the executable file to check out the game.
+Download BlockBreakExe file and then open it.
+You can run the game by running Block Breaker.exe.
-Otherwise, feel free to download the game and peruse through the code at your leisure.
+Otherwise, feel free to download the source code and peruse through the code at your leisure.